drichelson/lockscreen/readme.md

 ```sh
 python main.py <home_currency> <foreign_currency>
 ```
+The image is saved in the current directory

 Example usage to generate a lockscreen image with exchange rates between USD and VND: